ssdeanx/vibe-check-mcp-server/README.md

 In the **"vibe coding"** era, AI agents now have incredible capabilities, but the question has now moved:

 from
 > "Can my AI agent really do this **complex task**?"

 to

 > "Can my AI agent understand that I want to write a **simple program**, not an _infrastructure for a multi-billion dollar tech company_?"

 It provides the essential "Hold up... this ain't it" moment that AI agents don't currently have: a built in self-correcting oversight layer.
 It's the definitive Vibe Coder's sanity check MCP server:

 - Prevent cascading errors in AI workflows by implementing strategic pattern interrupts.
-- Uses tool call "Vibe Check" with LearnLM 1.5 Pro (Gemini API), fine-tuned for pedagogy and metacognition to enhance complex workflow strategy, and prevents tunnel vision errors.
+- Uses tool call "Vibe Check" with Gemini 2.5 Pro (Gemini API), fine-tuned for pedagogy and metacognition to enhance complex workflow strategy, and prevents tunnel vision errors.
 - Implements "Vibe Distill" to encourage plan simplification, prevent over-engineering solutions, and minimize contextual drift in agents.
 - Self-improving feedback loops: Agents can log mistakes into "Vibe Learn" to improve semantic recall and help the oversight AI target patterns over time.
+- **Vibe Planning Tool**: Generates step-by-step plans for achieving goals, considering historical mistakes and extracted concerns from thinking logs.
+- This tool allows agents to break down complex goals into actionable steps, taking into account historical mistakes and extracted concerns from thinking logs.
+- Its main use is to break down complex goals into actionable steps, or to reframe goals into more achievable steps.
+- It can also be used to generate plans for achieving goals, considering historical mistakes and extracted concerns from thinking logs.
+- This allows agent to see the big picture, instead of getting lost in the details.
+  - **Context-Aware Planning**: Utilizes `src/utils/context-parser.ts` to parse thinking logs and extract potential concerns, integrating them into risk assessment for more robust plans.
+  - **Historical Mistake Consideration**: Leverages `src/utils/storage.ts` to fetch and incorporate insights from past mistakes, guiding future planning to avoid recurring issues.
+- **Vibe Mental Models Tool**: Provides actionable mental model suggestions based on user queries and context.
+- This tool allows agents to use mental models to understand and apply mental models to their work.
+- It can also be used to generate mental models for achieving goals, considering historical mistakes and extracted concerns from thinking logs.
+- This can help agents adapt to new situations and avoid common pitfalls.
+  - **Enhanced Suggestions**: Integrates `src/utils/context-parser.ts` to analyze thinking logs and inform mental model suggestions, making them more relevant and personalized.
+  - **Mistake-Driven Insights**: Utilizes `src/utils/storage.ts` to analyze historical mistakes and offer targeted mental model suggestions based on mistake categories.
+  - **Context-Aware Insights**: Integrates `src/utils/context-parser.ts` to analyze thinking logs and inform mental model suggestions, making them more relevant and personalized.
+  - **Historical Mistake Consideration**: Leverages `src/utils/storage.ts` to fetch and incorporate insights from past mistakes, guiding future planning to avoid recurring issues.

 **TLDR; Implement an agent fine-tuned to stop your agent and make it reconsider before it confidently implements something wrong.**